UpsylonDev/TestBox/README.md

 # HTML-TEMPLATE-PlayGround
-An Html5-Boiler PLate  Template  with all Development Library : For testing stuffs ! ...Include JQUERY
+A Template with all Development Library : For testing stuffs ! ...Includes JQUERY
 BOOTSTRAP,
 Vue,